FaDrYL/From0ToPython/src/Fundamental/Variables_Data_Types.md

 ### Dictionary
 Dictionary is **unordered collection**.

-Item cannot be accessed by an index.
+Which means item cannot be accessed by an index.
 It is using the key instead.

-Dictionary can create with `{}`, unordered collection of `key: value`.
+Dictionary can create with `{}`, and is unordered collection of `key: value`.

 **Key** is an identifier of an item.
 It should be unique and is immutable.